assafjh/cybr-demos/README.md

 7. aws-iam: Integration with AWS lambda function and EC2
 8. terraform: Integration with Terraform
 9. gitlab-ci: Integration with GitLab CI using JWT authentication via REST and Summon
-10. rest-api : Rest API call examples
+10. rest-api: Rest API call examples
+11. ansible-awx-tower: Integration with Ansible AWX/Tower